 Capsaicin topical has been shown to be effective for neuropathic pain, such as postherpetic neuralgia, in multiple older studies.
-It reduces function of hyperexcitable nociceptors in the periphery, resulting in temporary destruction of peripheral nerve endings and reduction of pain.110 Because it causes burning, topical cream application should be started with the lower OTC dose of 0.01% before increasing to the higher doses of 0.075% to 0.1%, applied four times a day.
-A high dose capsaicin 8% patch (Qutenza[®]) is also available by prescription.
+It reduces function of hyperexcitable nociceptors in the periphery, resulting in temporary destruction of peripheral nerve endings and reduction of pain.
+Because it causes burning, topical cream application should be started with the lower OTC dose of 0.01% before increasing to the higher doses of 0.075% to 0.1%, applied four times a day.
+A high dose capsaicin 8% patch (Qutenza®) is also available.
 It is applied for 30 to 60 minutes, in clinic, after a topical local anesthesia pre-medication, and is effective for up to 3 months.
-In a RCT of 559 patients aged 18 to 90, suffering from peripheral neuropathic pain, capsaicin 8% patch was non-inferior to an optimized dose of pregabalin at 8 weeks.111 The authors report the high dose capsaicin patch provided rapid onset of action, few systemic side effects, and greater patient satisfaction.
-The systematic review and meta-analysis of medications for neuropathic pain by Finnerup, et al. (2015) gave a "weak" recommendation for high-strength capsaicin and consider it for second-line therapy for neuropathic pain, and "inconclusive" recommendation for OTC topical capsaicin cream.112
+In a RCT of 559 patients aged 18 to 90, suffering from peripheral neuropathic pain, capsaicin 8% patch was non-inferior to an optimized dose of pregabalin at 8 weeks.
+The authors report the high dose capsaicin patch provided rapid onset of action, few systemic side effects, and greater patient satisfaction.
+The systematic review and meta-analysis of medications for neuropathic pain by Finnerup, et al. (2015) gave a "weak" recommendation for high-strength capsaicin and consider it for second-line therapy for neuropathic pain, and "inconclusive" recommendation for OTC topical capsaicin cream.

-Diclofenac 1% gel has been shown to be effective for treatment of knee osteoarthritis.113 It is available OTC in the United States, and is applied three to four times a day for a week.
+Diclofenac 1% gel has been shown to be effective for treatment of knee osteoarthritis.73 It is available OTC in the United States, and is applied three to four times a day for a week.
 Topical diclofenac patch 1.3% (Flector®, prescription only) is approved for acute sprain and strain.
-Additionally, some may report application site adverse effects such as dry skin, rash, or itching, which usually self-resolve when discontinued.^{114,115} Topical diclofenac has been shown to produce a 4 to 16 fold lower systemic exposure than oral diclofenac with fewer gastrointestinal (GI) side effects.116 While some amount of systemic exposure can be produced, topical diclofenac does not appear to inhibit platelet effects of aspirin therapy that many older adults may be receiving to reduce thrombotic events such as stroke and myocardial infarction.117 Although adverse GI and renal side effects appear reduced with topical versus oral diclofenac, the US Food and Drug Administration (FDA) mandates that warnings be placed on all NSAID products about the risks of GI and CV adverse effects.
+Although topical NSAIDs are safer than oral NSAIDs (significant fewer severe ADEs), some may report application site adverse effects such as dry skin, rash, or itching, which usually self-resolve when discontinued.

-Medications to Use with Caution
+Non-opioid Adjuvant Analgesics to Use with Caution

-Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)
+Nonsteroidal anti-inflammatory drugs (NSAID)

-The 2019 AGS Beers Criteria[®] recommends avoiding chronic NSAID use unless alternative drugs cannot be used, and if used, gastric protective agents should be taken.118 Likewise, the OARSI guidelines for management of knee, hip and polyarticular osteoarthritis indicate oral NSAIDs are not recommended in patients with frailty or cardiovascular comorbidities.119
+The Beers Criteria® recommends avoiding chronic NSAID use unless alternative drugs cannot be used, and if used, gastric protective agents should be taken.74 Likewise, the OARSI guidelines for management of knee, hip and polyarticular osteoarthritis indicate oral NSAIDs are not recommended in patients with frailty or cardiovascular comorbidities.

-Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs)
+Serotonin-norepinephrine Reuptake Inhibitors (SNRIs)

-Serotonin-norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine and duloxetine are frequently used as an adjuvant with other analgesics and with some evidence of effectiveness in the management of a wide variety of pains, including neuropathic pain, low back pain, and fibromyalgia.120 In older adults, however, SNRIs may lead to increased gastric adverse drug effects and may cause or exacerbate hyponatremia or SIADH.
-Therefore, the 2019 AGS Beers Criteria[®] lists a weak recommendation to avoid this drug class in older adults, especially those with eGFR <30 mL/min or who have a history of falls or fractures.121 If utilized, there is a strong recommendation to use SNRIs with caution.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine and duloxetine are frequently used as an adjuvant with other analgesics and with some evidence of effectiveness in the management of a wide variety of pains, including neuropathic pain, low back pain, and fibromyalgia.75 In older adults, however, SNRIs may lead to increased gastric adverse drug effects and may cause or exacerbate hyponatremia or SIADH.
+Therefore, the Beers Criteria® lists a weak recommendation to avoid this drug class in older adults, especially those with eGFR <30 mL/min or have a history of falls or fractures.76 If utilized, there is a strong recommendation to use SNRIs with caution.